bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:01 PM CT, May 01</p>
+<p class="updated_time"> Latest data: 03:22 PM CT, May 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 53°, which is 9° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 54°, which is 9° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

 - 52°
-- Mostly Cloudy
+- Overcast
-- 57% humidity
+- 49% humidity
-- 10 mph wind
+- 8 mph wind
-- 76% cloud cover
+- 88% cloud cover
 - 39 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours